Mezarde/AutoFaucet/README.md

-Automatically clicks the Start Claim button on the page and repeats every 5 minutes.
+Automatically clicks button on the page and repeats every 5 minutes.

 CAPTCHAs are passed automatically.